narengan/cis/cli-template.md

 <!-- This template is for introducing a command line interface(cli).
 It is a conceptual template intended to document productive use of the cli.
 It is not intended for task information.  -->

+This template is under development by the Network Docs Tribe--not yet ready for prime time engineers--but you can use it if you really need to.

 # <CLI_name> commands
 <!-- Insert your CLI name into topic title above. -->
 <!-- The navigation title should be just <CLI_name>. -->